quercia-dev/birdclef2025/README.md

 ## File characteristics

-All audio files metrics, both in labelled and unlabelled datasets, have been normalized to fit the same range: 72 bitrate, 32000 sample rate, 1 channel and _vorbis_ as audio codec.
+All audio files metrics, in both labelled and unlabelled datasets, have been normalized to fit the same range: 72 bitrate, 32000 sample rate, 1 channel and _vorbis_ as audio codec.

 ## Label Distribution

-The main labels of focus are 'primary' which is unique, 'secondary' which may be present or absent altogether, and 'type' - a qualitative indicator of the recording.
+The main labels of focus are 'primary' which is unique, 'secondary' which can either be empty or hold a list of other species heard in the recording.
+Finally, the 'type' column, if present, describes the type of bird call recorded.

 We consider the distribution of primary labels in the dataset: we immediately notice an inverse relation between label presence and label rank.
 ![](img/train_primary_histogram.png)